Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-a-sample-banking-assistant.md

-# Creating a Banking Assistant
+# Create a Banking Assistant

 This document helps you create a sample banking bot.
 This bot is used in various use case scenarios presented in the How-Tos section of the developer documentation.